 We want to recognize you for trying new innovative things in the classroom.
 You can click the button for the introduction presentation below for more information.

 This page contains a list of all the Badges we currently have available.
 Below you will find a list of the badges and a description of each as well as links to resources to learn more about them.
-Click the image for each badge for more information about that tool.
+Click the image for each badge for more information about that tool (Those links were lost this summer when I transferred everything to this new website.
+I will get them back asap.).
 There are also forms above to apply for badges, submit new ideas, and request help.

 If you have an app or technology related activity that you use and don’t see it on the list please fill out the form and I will add it to our list.